netscaler/netscaler-k8s-ingress-controller/canary/README.md

       -  `path-match-method`

--  For `secure-service-type` annotation: Only SSL is supported.
+-  For the `secure-service-type` annotation: Only SSL is supported.
--  For the `insecure-service-type` only HTTP is supported.
+-  For the `insecure-service-type` annotation: Only HTTP is supported.
 -  After the creation of a CRD class, there should be a delay of 10 seconds before creating the CRD object for the class.

 ## Deploy the Citrix ADC-Integrated Canary Deployment Solution in Google Cloud Platform